thisisthebestuser/JellyBully-Hider/README.md

 5. Open YouTube with an adblocker and try to watch a video.
 6. You're done.

 NOTE: Chromium-based browsers (such as Chrome, Edge) might nag you with the message "Disable developer mode extensions".
 Just ignore that.
+Also, this extension **DOESN'T** fix the delay start issue.

 If it is not working, create a new issue.